 While it’s often portrayed as a safe alternative to smoking, the risks associated with vaping are not yet clear.
-Recent studies have indicated that e-cigarette vapors could have a damaging effect on your mouth.
+Recent studies have indicated that e-cigarette vapours could have a damaging effect on your mouth.
 Here’s what you need to know.

-A recent study from UCLA found that vapors from an e-cigarette can kill the cells in your oral cavity, the area of your mouth beyond your teeth and gums.
+A recent study from UCLA found that vapours from an e-cigarette can kill the cells in your oral cavity, the area of your mouth beyond your teeth and gums.
 After placing oral cells in an environment where electronic cigarette smoke was produced for 24 hours, researchers found that 85% of the exposed cells had died.
-These oral cavity cells function as an important part of your body’s natural defense system.
+These oral cavity cells function as an important part of your body’s natural defence system.
 As they die or become less effective, your mouth becomes more vulnerable to oral diseases.

-Another study run by the University of Rochester Medical Center concluded that e-cigarettes can be just as bad for your gums as traditional tobacco products.
+Another study run by the University of Rochester Medical Centre concluded that e-cigarettes can be just as bad for your gums as traditional tobacco products.
 Nicotine, which both types of cigarettes contain, is a known factor in contributing to gum disease.

 Since e-cigarettes have been shown to cause many of the same oral health problems as regular cigarettes, it’s best to avoid smoking either.
 Both have been shown to negatively impact the cells of your oral cavity that your body uses to defend itself against dangerous bacteria and other substances.
-Without your mouth’s natural defense system, you open yourself up to oral disease.
+Without your mouth’s natural defence system, you open yourself up to oral disease.

 Make sure you are regularly visiting our Houston Periodontist, especially if you are a smoker of either traditional or electronic cigarettes.
 Our experienced dental team will perform a complete oral examination during your visit to check for signs of oral disease.
-Being proactive is your best defense against oral disease.
+Being proactive is your best defence against oral disease.